TeamGloomy/TeamGloomy.github.io/pages/mydoc/Consumer_Printers/troodon_v2/troodon_v2_firmware_adjustment.md

 {% include warning.html content="These changes can only be made with the release of RRF 3.4.5. onwards" %}

+{% include tip.html content="The Troodon V2 uses an Octopus X7 as the mainboard.
+This board uses an STM32F4 processor.
+The correct firmware file would start with firmware-stm32f4-wifi" %}

 ### Default board.txt file

 For reference, here is the default board.txt file that is supplied with the printer.